Edward Meade Bagot: Other interests

 He was a successful breeder of cattle and horses, winning many trophies.
 One of his horses, Don Giovanni, sired the 1873 Melbourne Cup winner, Don Juan.
 His thoroughbred mare Cowra won the Adelaide Cup in 1866 and 1867.
 Another horse, Neetlee had only one start, in 1867, when she famously threw her rider.
 Ned was a committee member of the S.A.
 Jockey Club in 1880.
 He was used as a test case to prove the validity of the Totalizator Repeal Act, which had the curious effect of exempting "the tote", while not a lawful instrument, from the Lotteries Act.

 A section of grazing land held by Bagot and Bennett at Mile End, bounded by the thoroughfares now known as Henley Beach Road, South Road, Darebin Street and Bagot Avenue, was used by them from 1–2 January 1838 to 1869 as a racecourse ("The Barton Course"), notably for the South Australian Jockey Club.
 The first Adelaide Cup was held there in April 1864.
 Others were Saint Patrick's Day races in 1853 and Grand Annual Steeplechase in September 1866.

 His skills as a judge of livestock were regularly called for by the Show Society.

 Death

-His end was a matter of newspaper speculation for nearly a week.
+His death was a matter of newspaper speculation for nearly a week.
 He had gone missing after leaving a Hunt Club celebration at H. E. Downer's at Magill.
-He was well-known (and loved) for his eccentric dress — knee breeches, gaiters, shooting coat, and a terribly out-of-fashion broad-brimmed belltopper hat, even in the hottest weather — and there was no shortage of sightings up to North Adelaide but then the trail went cold for the hundreds of citizens and police out searching for him.
-Eventually he was found dead at the bottom of a Dry Creek quarry where he had presumably stumbled and fallen.
+He was well-known (and sometimes, loved) for his eccentric dress — knee breeches, gaiters, shooting coat, and an out-of-fashion broad-brimmed belltopper hat, even in the hottest weather.
+There were many sightings of him up to North Adelaide, but then the trail went cold for the hundreds of citizens and police out searching for him.
+Eventually, he was found dead at the bottom of a Dry Creek quarry where he had presumably stumbled and fallen.

 His residence on Brougham Place was purchased by George Edward Fulton.